c3ai/pacman/README.md

 - Pac-Man's final location in (x,y)
 - The number of coins that have been collected across all movements

-Your program output should be in the form of returned values from your `pacman` function, and follow the format specified in the starter code files (linked below).
+Your program output should be in the form of returned values from your `pacman` function, and follow the format specified in the starter code files in the git repo.

 Example (matching the input above):